cecid/hermes-docs/docs/source/first_step.rst

    #.
 Transport URL
    #.
 Retries
    #.
 Retry Interval

+..
+[3] Detailed description of the parameters in AS2 partnership can be found in the next section :doc:`as2_partnership`

 #.
 Fill in **Partnership ID**, **AS2 From** and **AS2 To** as shown below:
    Partnership ID is the unique identifier of the partnership in the sender Hermes while the two remaining fields (AS2_From, AS2_To) form a composite identifier between sending and receiving systems.